Deterministic Distributed Algorithms and Measurable Combinatorics on $\Delta$-Regular Forests: Preliminaries

 Recall that in a topological space $(X,\tau)$, a set $C\subseteq X$ is \emph{$\tau$-meager} (or meager if the topology is clear) if it can be covered by countably many $\tau$-closed sets with empty interior.
-In Polish spaces, the collection of meager sets form a $\sigma$-ideal, \cite[Section~8]{kechrisclassical}.
+In Polish spaces, the collection of meager sets forms a $\sigma$-ideal, \cite[Section~8]{kechrisclassical}.
 This provides the notion of small sets in the same way as does the $\sigma$-ideal of null sets in measure spaces.
 A set $C\subseteq X$ is \emph{comeager} if $X\setminus C$ is meager.
-Let $X$ be a standard Borel space, we say that a Polish topology $\tau$ on $X$ is \emph{compatible} if the fixed original $\sigma$-algebra on $X$ and the $\tau$-Borel $\sigma$-algebra are the same.